The DeCAMFounder: Non-Linear Causal Discovery in the Presence of Hidden Variables: Experiments

-\textbf{Acknowledgements.} The authors were partially supported by NSF (DMS-1651995), ONR (N00014-17-1-2147 and N00014-18-1-2765), IBM, and a Simons Investigator Award to C.~Uhler.
-In addition, C.~Squires was partially supported by an NSF Graduate Fellowship (Grant No. 1745302).
+\textbf{Funding.} The authors were partially supported by NSF (DMS-1651995) and TRIPODS program (DMS-2022448), ONR (N00014-22-1-2116), the United States Department of Energy (DOE) Office of Advanced Scientific Computing Research (ASCR) via the M2dt MMICC center (DE-SC0023187), the MIT-IBM Watson AI Lab, the Eric and Wendy Schmidt Center at the Broad Institute, and a Simons Investigator Award to C.~Uhler. \\